govolution/bfg/README.md

 --------
 Please refer the files in the build directory.
 ```
-build/build_win32_meterpreter_rev_https_50xshikata.sh
+build_hollowing_hello_exe.sh
+Hollow target process and insert payload executable (here a simple exe with a messagebox).

+build_win32_load_exec_dll.sh
+Simply loads and execs a dll.

+build_win32_meterpreter_rev_https_50xshikata.sh
 Loads and execute a shellcode, the shellcode is compiled into the .exe file.

-build/build_win32_meterpreter_rev_https_shikata_loadfile.sh
+build_win32_meterpreter_rev_https_shikata_loadfile.sh
 Loads and execute a shellcode from a file.

-build/build_win32_msgbox_inject_shellcode.sh
+build_win32_msgbox_inject_dll_imagename.sh
+Inject a dll by the imagename.

+build_win32_msgbox_inject_dll.sh
+Inject a dll by the PID.

+build_win32_msgbox_inject_shellcode.sh
 Inject a shellcode into a process by PID.

-build/build_win32_msgbox_inject_shellcode_loadfile.sh
+build_win32_msgbox_inject_shellcode_loadfile.sh
 Inject and load a shellcode into a process by PID.

-build/build_win32_msgbox_inject_shellcode_imagename.sh
+build_win32_msgbox_inject_shellcode_imagename.sh
 Loads and execute a shellcode that is injected into a process.
-Therefore the name of the process (imagename) has to be specified.
+Therefore the name of
+the process (imagename) has to be specified.

-build/build_hollowing_hello_exe.sh
-Hollow target process and insert payload executable (here a simple exe with a messagebox).

 build_win32_load_exec_dll.sh
 Build an exe file that loads & execs a dll.

+build_win64_bind_tcp_inject_shellcode.sh
+Inject a 64bit shellcode into a 64bit process.
 ```

 bfg_fabric.py